florianblume/6d-pat/README.md

 ![Build](https://github.com/florianblume/6d-pat/workflows/Build/badge.svg) [![CodeFactor](https://www.codefactor.io/repository/github/florianblume/6d-pat/badge)](https://www.codefactor.io/repository/github/florianblume/6d-pat)

-6D-PAT is a program that enables users to recover poses of 3D object models on images.
-It allows to view images of a folder in a gallery and select those images for annotation.
-Likewise, it can display 3D models contained in a folder in a gallery and offers a 3D viewer.
-The displayed image an object model can then be used to annotate the pose of the object on the image.
-It also offers basic functionality of using a neural network written in Python to predict poses for images.
+### What is it?

+With 6D-PAT you can create 6D annotations on images for 6D pose estimation, i.e. annotate 2D images with the 3D rotation and 3D translation of 3D models.

+### How does it work?

+The program allows you to select a folder and view the images contained in it in a gallery.
+Selecting one of the images will display it at a larger scale to create new 6D pose annotations.
+The 3D models for those annotations are displayed in a second gallery which also loads the models from a specified folder.
+In the 3D viewer of the program, you can inspect a selected 3D model, rotate it and use it to create a new pose annotation.

 **Requirements and Setup are only provided for Ubuntu.
 Given the portability of the used frameworks a setup on Windows, etc. should be possible, as well.**